2/3rd Australian Light Anti-Aircraft Regiment Association

 Other amendments to the original Constitution have related to the size of the Committee, the timing of the Annual General Meeting, the timing of Annual Reunions and the Financial Year.

-The current Constitution of the Association is as follows:
+The Constitution of the Association prior to incorporation on 25th April 2021 was as follows:

 2. The aims and objects of the Association shall be: